Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/assetstoreUpgrade.md

-## Updating from 1.3.0f1 or earlier
+## Upgrading from Asset Store version of the FBX Exporter

-If your previous version of the FBX Exporter package was version 1.3.0f1 or earlier, follow these steps for updating:
+If your previous version of the FBX Exporter package was version 1.3.0f1 or earlier, follow these steps:

 Before you install the FBX Exporter Package, follow these steps (recommended):